smereczynski/SignalR-Chat/ARCHITECTURE.md

 This section documents the canonical shapes for the three core entities used by the application: user, room, and message.

 Notes on storage:
-- The domain models are defined via EF Core entities, but the app can also use Cosmos-backed repositories.
-Shapes below capture the semantic contract across both.
+- The domain models use custom repository interfaces (IUsersRepository, IRoomsRepository, IMessagesRepository) with Cosmos DB and in-memory implementations.
+- Cosmos repositories use Microsoft.Azure.Cosmos SDK directly with custom query building.
 - Admin tooling may emit slightly different field names; compatibility rules are noted per entity.

 ### User